celo-org/docs/docs/developer/migrate/from-ethereum.md

 ## Deploying Ethereum Contracts to Celo

 Celo runs the EVM which means that smart contracts written for Ethereum can easily be deployed to Celo, the main difference being that you just need to connect to a Celo node instead of an Ethereum node.
-You can connect to your own Celo node or to a Celo node service provider like [Figment Datahub](https://figment.io/datahub/celo/).
+You can connect to your own Celo node or to a Celo node service provider like [Quicknode](https://www.quicknode.com/chains/celo).

 ## Protocol Differences